 Prior to his present position, Chancellor Brahm served as the executive vice president for finance and administration and chief operating officer of Chapman University for over 13 years.
 Brahm was responsible for enrollment management, financial aid, registrar, student life, investments, budgeting, information systems, human resources, facilities management and campus planning, and business services.

 Chancellor Brahm has periodically served as chair or a member of numerous WSCUC Senior College and University Commission (WSCUC) accreditation visiting teams.
 He also completed a 3-year term as a member of the WSCUC Interim Review Committee.
 He has presented on non-traditional education, online, and competency-based education at the American Council for Higher Education annual meeting, the Association of Governing Boards National Conference on Trusteeship, the Credit Suisse Global Conference, the WSCUC Academic Resource Conference and many others.
 He has served as director and officer at numerous nonprofit and public organizations.

-Brahm was formerly a manager with Ernst & Whitney (now Ernst & Young).
-He received a bachelor’s degree in biology from California State University, Northridge and a master’s in business administration from the University of Southern California.
+Prior to joining Chapman University in 1994, Brahm was vice president of finance and CFO at National University.
+He has also served as vice president and CFO at Anadite, Inc. as well as vice president and CFO at LAM Industries.
+He started his career as a manager with Ernst & Whitney (now Ernst & Young).
+Brahm received a bachelor’s degree in biology from California State University, Northridge and a master’s in business administration from the University of Southern California.

 Expertise: higher education, graduation rates, student loans, non-profit schools, financing college and the value of a college degree.